Sonos (SONO)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Sonos has shown mediocre cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 8.2%, subpar for a consumer discretionary business.
+Sonos has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 4.5%, lousy for a consumer discretionary business.

-Sonos broke even from a free cash flow perspective in Q3.
-This result was good as its margin was 20.1 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+Sonos’s free cash flow clocked in at $157.3 million in Q4, equivalent to a 28.8% margin.
+This result was good as its margin was 2.9 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends trump fluctuations.

 9. Return on Invested Capital (ROIC)